 Elevation contours are presented for general reference.
-Used in the U.S. Geological Survey's current US Topo 1:24,000-scale topographic map series, they were generated from hydrographically-improved 1/3 arc-second National Elevation Dataset (NED) data, and smoothed during processing for use at 1:24,000 scale.
-In some places the contours may be more generalized than the base data used for compilation of geologic outcrop patterns.
+Used in the U.S. Geological Survey's current US Topo 1:24,000-scale topographic map series, they were generated from hydrographically improved 1/3 arc-second National Elevation Dataset (NED) data and smoothed during processing for use at 1:24,000 scale.
+In some places, the contours may be more generalized than the base data used for compilation of geologic outcrop patterns.
 Outcrop patterns on the map will typically reflect topographic variation more accurately than the associated contour lines.
 Repeated fluctuation of an outcrop line across a contour line should be interpreted as an indication that the mapped rock unit is maintaining a relatively constant elevation along a generalized contour.

-USGS National Elevation Dataset 1/9-arc-second 15 x 15 minute hillshade grids and 1-m 2009 U.S. Department of Agriculture- Farm Services Agency (USDA-FSA) National Agriculture Imagery Program (NAIP) digital imagery were used as references in the digital mapping.
-USGS 7.5-min 1:24,000-scale topographic maps, USDA-Natural Resources Conservation Service (NRCS) Web Soil Survey Geographic Database (SSURGO), and other geologic maps and bulletins were used to supplement the mapping.
+USGS National Elevation Dataset 1/3-arc-second 15 x 15 minute hillshade grids and 1-meter 2009 U.S. Department of Agriculture-Farm Services Agency (USDA-FSA) National Agriculture Imagery Program (NAIP) digital imagery were used as references in the digital mapping.
+USGS 7.5-minute 1:24,000-scale topographic maps, USDA-Natural Resources Conservation Service (NRCS) Web Soil Survey Geographic Database (SSURGO), and other geologic maps and bulletins were used to supplement the mapping.
 Roads and highways are shown on the base map as represented by data from the Kansas Department of Transportation (KDOT), U.S. Census Bureau, and other sources.
 U.S. Department of Agriculture-Farm Services Agency (USDA-FSA) National Agriculture Imagery Program (NAIP) imagery also was used to check road locations.

-Shaded relief is based on 1/9-arc-second (approximately 3-meter) hydroflattened bare-earth DEMs from the USGS National Elevation Dataset (NED).
-The unprojected DEM images, in ERDAS IMAGINE format, North American Datum of 1983 (NAD 83), were mosaicked into a single output DEM.
-The output DEM was then converted to a hillshade, a multidirectional shaded-relief image using angles of illumination from 0°, 225°, 270°, and 315° azimuths, each 45° above the horizon, with a 4x verti cal exaggeration.
+Shaded relief is based on 1-meter hydroflattened bare-earth DEMs from the City of Wichita-Sedgwick County LiDAR project.
+The original 1-meter DEM images, in ERDAS IMAGINE format, State Plane Kansas-South projection, North American Datum of 1983 (NAD 83), were resampled to 3-meter resolution, mosaicked into a single output DEM, which was reprojected to Universal Transverse Mercator (UTM) Zone 14.
+The output DEM was then converted to a hillshade, a multidirectional shaded-relief image using angles of illumination from 0°, 225°, 270°, and 315° azimuths, each 45° above the horizon, with a 4x vertic al exaggeration.

-This geologic map was funded in part by the USGS National Cooperative Geologic Mapping Program, award number G14AC00226 (FY2014).
+This geologic map was funded in part by the USGS National Cooperative Geologic Mapping Program, award number G16AC00195 (FY2016).